jintonic/gears/README.md

 where things inside of a pair of {} is the information of an event, "n" is the number of [Track Points](#track-point) in each event.

 ### ROOT

+ROOT use TTree to save data.
+TTree have entry and branch to build their data structure.
+Each branch is a variable listed in [Track Points](#track-point), and each entry is a event.
+ROOT will compress the data, so it will cost less disk space.
+ROOT can load part of data, which can save time when it get large.

 # Coding convention